evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/exceptions.rst

    given as an argument when constructing the exception, and defaults to :const:`None`.

-   When a :term:`generator` or :term:`coroutine` function
-   returns, a new :exc:`StopIteration` instance is raised, and the value returned by the function is used as the :attr:`value` parameter to the constructor of the exception.
+   When a generator function returns, a new :exc:`StopIteration` instance is raised, and the value returned by the function is used as the :attr:`value` parameter to the constructor of the exception.

-   If a generator function defined in the presence of a ``from __future__ import generator_stop`` directive raises :exc:`StopIteration`, it will be converted into a :exc:`RuntimeError` (retaining the :exc:`StopIteration` as the new exception's cause).

    .. versionchanged:: 3.3
       Added ``value`` attribute and the ability for generator functions to use it to return a value.

-   .. versionchanged:: 3.5
-      Introduced the RuntimeError transformation.

-.. exception:: StopAsyncIteration

-   Must be raised by :meth:`__anext__` method of an :term:`asynchronous iterator` object to stop the iteration.

-   .. versionadded:: 3.5

 .. exception:: SyntaxError